TigerXLight/modified-yt-comments-extractor/README.md

 Please see the `LICENSE` file for licensing information.

 ---
+## What’s New in v2.3.0

+This version adds the first YouTube transcript/caption workflow.

+New transcript features:

+- Download available YouTube captions/transcripts from a pasted video URL
+- Import local transcript files: `.srt`, `.vtt`, `.txt`
+- Export transcripts as readable `.txt`, `.srt`, `.vtt`, and `.csv`
+- Show or hide transcript speaker labels
+- Show or hide transcript timestamps
+- Use the YouTube channel name as the speaker label when there is only one speaker
+- Create readable speaker-turn transcript exports
+- Keep SRT/VTT/CSV exports in subtitle/editing format
+- Save transcript files inside Package exports

+YouTube transcript download uses captions/transcripts already available from YouTube.
+It does **not** transcribe audio.
+Local ASR transcription is planned for a later release.
+---
 ## Download for Windows Users

 The easiest way to use this modified version is to download the ready-made Windows ZIP from the **Releases** page.